OoriData/Toolio/doc/tutorial.md

 Good sir or madam, the square root of 256 is indeed 16.
 Mayhap thou wouldst like to know more of this wondrous number?
 I am at thy service.
 ```

-# More examples

-See the `demo` directory.

-# Credits

-* otriscon's [llm-structured-output](https://github.com/otriscon/llm-structured-output/) is the foundation of this package
-* [OgbujiPT](https://github.com/OoriData/OgbujiPT) provides the client-side Open-AI-style LLM framework, and also the [Word Loom](https://github.com/OoriData/OgbujiPT/wiki/Word-Loom:-A-format-for-managing-language-for-AI-LLMs-(including-prompts)) convention for separating prompt text from code.

-# License

-Apache 2

-# Nearby projects

-* [Instructor](https://github.com/jxnl/instructor) - LLM structured output via prompt engineering rather than steered sampling.
-* [Outlines](https://github.com/outlines-dev/outlines) - Structured Text Generation vis Pydantic, JSON schema or EBNF.
-Seems to be sampling control.

-# Why this, anyway?

-In our thinking, and that of many others working in the space for a while, agent/tool systems are where GenAI are most likely to deliver practical value.
-Watch out, though, because McKinsey has seen fit to apply their $1,000/hr opinions along the same lines. ["Why agents are the next frontier of generative AI"](https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/why-agents-are-the-next-frontier-of-generative-ai?cid=soc-web) (July 2024)

-[Parrot/Gorilla cartoon here]

-# Project name

-Named after the legend himself.
-Best don't pretend you don't know Coolio, fool!
-Popular rapper (R.I.P.) from LA.
-You watched *Cookin' with Coolio*, now it's time to Tool up with Toolio! ♪*Slide slide, but that's the past; I got something brand new for that aß.*🎼